Amalgam (chemistry): Post-transition metals

 Aluminium can form an amalgam through a reaction with mercury.
 Aluminium amalgam may be prepared by either grinding aluminium pellets or wire in mercury, or by allowing aluminium wire or foil to react with a solution of mercuric chloride.
 This amalgam is used as a reagent to reduce compounds, such as the reduction of imines to amines.
 The aluminium is the ultimate electron donor, and the mercury serves to mediate the electron transfer.

 The reaction itself and the waste from it contain mercury, so special safety precautions and disposal methods are needed.
 As an environmentally friendlier alternative, hydrides or other reducing agents can often be used to accomplish the same synthetic result.
 Another environmentally friendly alternative is an alloy of aluminium and gallium which similarly renders the aluminium more reactive by preventing it from forming an oxide layer.

 Since the amalgam destroys the aluminium oxide layer which protects metallic aluminium from oxidizing in-depth (as in iron rusting), even small amounts of mercury can seriously corrode aluminium.
 For this reason, mercury is not allowed aboard an aircraft under most circumstances because of the risk of it forming an amalgam with exposed aluminium parts in the aircraft.

-Tin amalgam was developed as a reflective mirror coating on the Venitian island of Murano during the 16th century by the Del Gallo glassmakers.
+Tin amalgam was developed as a reflective mirror coating on the Venetian island of Murano during the 16th century by the Del Gallo glassmakers.
 It became the dominant form of reflective coating through the 19th century.
 They were manufactured by sliding the glass over a foil of tin flooded with mercury, with the resulting reflecting layer consisting of 75% tin and 25% mercury.
 The mercury vapors from this process made the work place unhealthy.
 The mercury in these mirrors gradually evaporated over time, forming a vapor in the room where they were mounted, although well below toxic levels.
 Production of this style of mirror ceased around 1900.

 Lead forms an amalgam when filings are mixed with mercury.
 It is listed as a naturally occurring alloy called leadamalgam in the Nickel–Strunz classification.